SRARAD/epa-digital-services-rfi/user_centered_design_process/readme.md

 ###Discovery:

-After some discussion about EPA's strategic plans and opportunities on the web to further the agency's mission, the project team decided to build something to serve the public--a product that would fill a gap in EPA's service to citizens and be immediately useful and understandable.
+After some discussion about EPA's strategic plans and opportunities on the web to further the agency's mission, the project team decided to build something to serve the public-a product that would fill a gap in EPA's service to citizens and be immediately useful and understandable.
 We documented our assumptions, hypothesis and a few key tasks.
-We then conducted several user interviews to validate our assumptions about the value of building this product.
+We then conducted several user interviews to test the value of our potential solution.

 ![assumptions user tasks](images/Discovery_assumptions_user_tasks.jpg)

 In parallel to user interviews,  several technical team members and subject-matter experts with historical knowledge of EPA data reviewed available data to understand its characteristics, context and presentation against user scenarios.
-The team pulled together an initial list of data for consideration:
+The team pulled together an initial list of data for consideration.

 ![data set brainstorming](images/dataset-brainstorming.jpg)